Quasiconvex elastodynamics: weak-strong uniqueness for measure-valued solutions: A G rding-type inequality for quasiconvex functions

 to conclude the proof of Proposition \ref{prop:main}. \end{proof}

 Next, we present a series of lemmas which are crucial for the proof of Theorem \ref{theorem:2}.
-Lemma \ref{lemma:G} below provides some crucial properties of $G$ and its proof, originating in \cite{AcFus87}, is based on \cite{JCCVMO}.
+Lemma \ref{lemma:technical_general} below provides some crucial properties of $G$.
+The proof of (a) and (b), originating in \cite{AcFus87}, is based on \cite{JCCVMO,JCCKK}, whereas (c) on \cite{GM}.